axoflow/axosyslog-core-docs/content/filterx/_index.md

 };
 ```

-You can use filterx blocks together with other blocks in a log path, for example, use a parser before/after the filterx block if needed.
+You can use `filterx` blocks together with other blocks in a log path, for example, use a parser before/after the `filterx` block if needed.

 <!-- FIXME what is mutable/immutable writable/read-only > devs to write a draft  -->

-## Filterx statements
+## FilterX statements

-A filterx block contains one or more filterx statements.
+A FilterX block contains one or more FilterX statements.
 The order of the statements is important, as they are sequentially processed.
 If any of the statements is falsy (or results in an error), {{< product >}} drops the message from that log path.

-Filterx statements can be one of the following:
+FilterX statements can be one of the following:

 - A comparison, for example, `${HOST} == "my-host";`.
 This statement is true only for messages where the `${HOST}` field is `my-host`.
 Such simple comparison statements can be the equivalents of [traditional filter functions]({{< relref "/chapter-routing-filters/filters/reference-filters/_index.md" >}}).
 - A value assignment for a [name-value pair or a local variable](#variable-scope), for example, `${my-field} = "bar";`.
 The left-side variable automatically gets the type of the right-hand expression.
-Assigning the false value to a variable (`${my-field} = false;`) is a valid statement that doesn't automatically cause the filterx block to return as false.
+Assigning the false value to a variable (`${my-field} = false;`) is a valid statement that doesn't automatically cause the FilterX block to return as false.
 - Existence of a variable of field.
 For example, the `${HOST};` expression is true only if the `${HOST}` macro exists and isn't empty.
 - A conditional statement ( `if (expr) { ... } elif (expr) {} else { ... };`) that allows you evaluate complex decision trees.
 - A declaration of a [pipeline variable](#variable-scope), for example, `declare my_pipeline_variable = "something";`.